5 Ways To Stay Sun-Protected in Summer

 5. Keep the babies away

-Children 6 months old and under should never be exposed to the sun at any time as their defences are low.
+Children 6 months old and under should never be exposed to the sun at any time as their defenses are low.
 If you have to go somewhere with them, carry an umbrella and dress them appropriately.

 The summer comes with a wonderful set of activities to indulge in, but it is important to be safe and comfortable out there.
 Before venturing out, take the necessary precautions to make sure you are in the best shape possible.
 Do not forget to dehydrate, as exposure to the sun means that you lose lots of water through regular sweat.